ncatlab/nlab-content/pages/2/0/5/4/4502/content.md

 * [[David Roberts]], _[[DRobertsUniversalSimpBunds.pdf:file]]_
   {#RobertsUniversal}

-A general abstract construction of this simplicial group strufture is discussed in
+A general abstract construction of this simplicial group structure is discussed in

 * [[David Roberts]], [[Danny Stevenson]], _notes in preparation_